 Which Is Better for a Trucking Company: LLC or S Corp?

-When setting up a trucking company, business owners have the choice between two viable structures.
-A Limited Liability Company (LLC) offers protection from personal liability and various management options while an S Corporation (S-Corp) provides tax advantages as it is considered a pass-through entity with income taxed at individual levels.
-With either option, legal counsel should be consulted to ensure compliance with state and federal regulations in addition to selecting the ideal structure for the specific needs of your trucking company.
+Business owners choose between two viable structures when setting up a trucking company.
+A Limited Liability Company (LLC) offers protection from personal liability and various management options, while an S Corporation (S-Corp) provides tax advantages as it is considered a pass-through entity with income taxed at individual levels.
+With either option, legal counsel should be consulted to ensure compliance with state and federal regulations and select the ideal structure for the specific needs of your trucking company.
 Do you plan on starting a trucking company?

 Sole Proprietorship Trucking - The Easiest Way To Get Into Trucking